klepas/fuckyouimaplatypus-site/index.md

 	: Comparisons to other fuzzers will be made
 	: Hosted by Hugh
 	: Hugh is a software developer and security consultant based in Wellington, NZ.
 He has an interest in bounties, fuzzing and training
+: Hacking All the Windows Domains
+	: Name any organisation and it is guaranteed that they are running some kind of Windows Domain with Active Directory.
+This workshop aims at exposing attendees to the types of techniques used to establish a foothold on a network, escalate their privileges and then laterally move to compromise key servers
+	: Highlights from the workshop include: Active and Passive Reconnaissance; Vulnerability Discovery; Vulnerability Confirmation; Vulnerability Analysis; Establishing a foothold; Privilege Escalation; Lateral Movement; andDomain Compromise
+	: Hosted by Lukasz (SyNick)
+	: Lukasz is a managing consultant with Alcorn Group, a Brisbane based security consultancy firm : Hardware Magic
+	: Hosted by Silvio + Kylie
 : iOS Funstuff
 	: Hosted by mg
-: Hardware Magic
-	: Hosted by Silvio + Kylie
 : Lessons Learned from CTFs
-	:Want to get those sweet, sweet flags in CTFs?
+	: Want to get those sweet, sweet flags in CTFs?
 	: Have your IDA Pro ready, but not sure where to stick it?
 	: Can't be bothered trawling through tons of disassembly and just want to know where to put your breakpoint?
 	: Hosted by ctfkris